rhizomeicx/icon-governance-meetings/README.md

 ## How to Participate

 Meetings are open to all ICON P-Reps, and will be conducted via Zoom.
-The meeting will be livestreamed on YouTube for ICONists to watch.
+The meetings will be livestreamed on YouTube for ICONists to watch.

 Prior to each meeting, the link and password will be published to the ICON Governance Meeting Telegram channel.
 If you do not have access to this channel, please reach out to Catalyst (@catalystnode) or [RHIZOME](https://t.me/rhizomeicx).